Liouville quantum gravity as a mating of trees: Preliminaries

 We will often use $V^i$ to denote the processes $f_t(x_i)$ if we do not wish to emphasize the $x_i$.
 If there is only one force point, we will often use $V$ to denote the process $f_t(x_1)$.
+We will make use of analogous notation in the reverse case.
 Note that~\eqref{eqn::forward_sle_kappa_rho} and~\eqref{eqn::reverse_sle_kappa_rho} differ only in that the force points in~\eqref{eqn::forward_sle_kappa_rho} evolve under the forward Loewner flow while in~\eqref{eqn::reverse_sle_kappa_rho} they evolve under the reverse Loewner flow.
 In both the forward and reverse evolutions, under our convention, a positive $\rho_i$ corresponds to a force point that pushes $W_t$ away from itself.

 The existence and uniqueness of solutions to~\eqref{eqn::forward_sle_kappa_rho} is discussed in detail in \cite[Section~2]{ms2012imag1} in the case that there are only boundary force points.
 In particular, a precise notion of a solution to~\eqref{eqn::forward_sle_kappa_rho} is introduced in \cite[Definition~2.1]{ms2012imag1} and it is shown in \cite[Theorem~2.1]{ms2012imag1} that there exists a unique solution to~\eqref{eqn::forward_sle_kappa_rho} up until the {\bf continuation threshold} is hit.
 This is the first time $t$ that the sum of the weights of the force points which are immediately to the left of $W_t$ is not more than $-2$ or the sum of the weights of the force points which are immediately to the right of $W_t$ is not more than $-2$.
 Combining this result with the Girsanov theorem \cite{ks91bm,ry99martingales}, one gets existence and uniqueness of solutions to~\eqref{eqn::forward_sle_kappa_rho} (with interior force points) until the first time that either the continuation threshold is hit or the imaginary part of one of the interior force points is equal to~$0$.